cosmiinn75/fitness-tracker-api/README.md

 Flyway creates the tables when the application starts.

-Create the environment file:
+Create an environment file:

 ```bash
 cp .env.example .env
 ```

-Update `.env`, then start the application:
+Start the application:

 ```bash
 ./mvnw spring-boot:run